-The most important soft-scale species in Florida citrus is probably the Caribbean black scale (Saissetia neglecta), followed by green and brown scales (Coccus viridis and C. hesperidum, respectively), cottony cushion scale (Icerya purchasi) and Florida wax scale (Ceroplastes floridensis).
+The most important soft-scale species in Florida citrus is the Caribbean black scale (Saissetia neglecta), followed by green and brown scales (Coccus viridis and C. hesperidum, respectively), cottony cushion scale (Icerya purchasi) and Florida wax scale (Ceroplastes floridensis).
 Mature females are usually found on scaffold limbs, especially those of young trees.
 Mobile first instars, or “crawlers,” move out toward the outer canopy, and successive nymphal stages gradually migrate inward.

 Historically, pest management of both armored- and soft-scale insects in Florida citrus has been based on highly successful action of native and introduced natural enemies, including predators, especially ladybeetles, parasitic wasps, and fungal pathogens.
 These relatively specific natural enemies coexist with their hosts in the citrus grove under most conditions and can respond to and suppress pest numbers when they periodically increase in individual groves.
 Thus, scale insects should not be considered key pests in development of seasonal programs.
 However, there are conditions under which natural enemies may not function well.
 It is in these cases that scale insects achieve importance in an overall Integrated Pest Management program.
 Factors that are most often responsible for increases in scale populations are (1) weather conditions that disrupt biological control; (2) movement of the pest to groves where natural enemies do not occur; and (3) disruption of natural enemies by other practices, particularly repeated use of broad-spectrum insecticides during a period when natural enemies are active and exposed.
 When these disruptions occur, scale populations can increase sufficiently to damage leaves, fruit, twigs, branches, or trunks.
 The sessile nature of scale insects promotes high concentrations of scales in limited areas within the grove, and so building populations can go unnoticed for several generations.
 Generation times for most scale species require more than one month to progress from egg to adult.
 Thus, populations do not build quickly like some other pest groups, such as mites or aphids.

 The first consideration for management should be to determine if the problem is induced by management practices and can be solved by changing those practices.
 For example, if repeated applications of broad-spectrum pesticides are responsible for scale population increase, then the solution is to stop use of broad-spectrum products and opt for selective materials that can allow natural enemies to recover.
 If, on the other hand, seasonal fluctuations have brought about population levels of concern, then some intervention with insecticides may be required.
 The basis for this decision should be population levels of living scales that are deemed sufficient to cause direct damage or produce large quantities of honeydew, which promotes the growth of sooty mold (soft scales only).
 Scale bodies from previous generations often remain on the plant for several months and may be mistaken for living scales, resulting in the application of pesticides at inappropriate times.
 For effective suppression, most scale species should be in young nymphal stages (crawlers) at the time of application, because pesticides are not very effective against eggs, large nymphs, or adults.
-Crawler activity can be monitored using double-sided tape wrapped around a citrus branch and checked weekly.
+In spring, crawler activity can be monitored using double-sided tape wrapped around a citrus branch and checked weekly.
 No economic injury levels or thresholds are available for scale insect pests in Florida.
 Thus, the manager must evaluate each situation, considering the intensity and extent of scale populations and how much damage is likely to result.
-Generally, the intent of spraying for scale insects is to reduce populations with a single application such that no additional sprays are necessary during that season and disruption to biological control is minimized.
+Generally, the intent of spraying for scale insects is to reduce populations with a single application during the crawler activity period such that no additional sprays are necessary during that season and disruption to biological control is minimized.

 Treatment, when warranted, should focus on selection of an appropriate material (see Table 1), but it is equally important that treatment be applied with thorough coverage in mind.
 Because scale insects are completely or largely immobile, direct contact is essential.
 Spray volume, ground speed, nozzle choice, and location of the pest populations should all be emphasized to get maximum target coverage.
 If only a few trees are involved, then spot treatment with a handheld sprayer or other focused application equipment will provide best results.
 Generally, spray applications designed for contact with pests on the outer canopy are not effective at suppressing scales, especially if the scales are numerous in the interior of the tree.
 The follow-up to insecticide application for scale insects should involve evaluation of live scale numbers on the appropriate parts of the tree.
 Dead scales will not be visibly distinguishable from living scales at first.
 Hatching crawlers will also create the impression that the spray was not effective.
 Complete elimination of scale insects following an insecticidal spray is neither practical nor necessary and in fact may be counterproductive.